Jaiganesh235/TSA_EXP2/README.md

 # Ex.No: 02 LINEAR AND POLYNOMIAL TREND ESTIMATION

 ## AIM:
-To Implement Linear and Polynomial Trend Estiamtion Using Python.
+To Implement Linear and Polynomial Trend Estimation Using Python.

 ## ALGORITHM:
 1. Import necessary libraries (NumPy, Matplotlib)